Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 How to Hire a Controller for a Mid-Market Company

-The Controller hire is one of the most consequential decisions a mid-market CFO makes — and one of the most commonly mishandled.
+The Controller hire is one of the most consequential decisions a mid-market CFO makes, and one of the most commonly mishandled.
 Not because CFOs don't understand the role, but because the role itself has changed significantly, and most search processes haven't caught up.

 The mistake most mid-market companies make

-The most common Controller search failure I see is a CFO who defines the role entirely around the close process and financial reporting — and then wonders six months later why their new Controller can't lead the team, communicate upward, or think beyond the month-end checklist.
+The most common Controller search failure I see is a CFO who defines the role entirely around the close process and financial reporting, and then wonders six months later why their new Controller can't lead the team, communicate upward, or think beyond the month-end checklist.
+Technical accounting skill is necessary but not sufficient.
+A Controller at a mid-market company is a leader first.

 What the intake conversation should actually cover